 For an R-22 air conditioning system, you should expect low pressure to be around 30-40 if the ambient temperature is 90 degrees Fahrenheit.

 Can I Use the Same Gauges for R22 and R410a?

 In short, you can use the same gauges for R22 and R410A, as long as you have the correct hoses and properly purge them before switching.
-These are both common types of refrigerant, but they are not compatible between systems, so it's essential to avoid contaminating an air conditioning unit that uses R22 with hoses that still contain traces of R410A coolant.
+These are both common types of refrigerants, but they are not compatible between systems, so it’s essential to avoid contaminating an air conditioning unit that uses R22 with hoses that still contain traces of R410A coolant.

 Can You Use R134a Gauges on R410a?